ccao-data/model-res-avm/.github/ISSUE_TEMPLATE/annual-model-checklist.md

 - [ ] Make sure the final model has SHAPs.
 If it doesn't, run one more model with them enabled
 - [ ] Tag the final model as `final` using the [`tag-model-runs` workflow](https://github.com/ccao-data/model-res-avm/actions/workflows/tag-model-runs.yaml)
 - [ ] Export desk review workbooks for [the condo model](https://github.com/ccao-data/model-condo-avm/) and upload them to OneDrive
+  - [ ] Have _everyone_ on the team take a few minutes to look through the workbooks to confirm they work and are formatted as expected, including the pivot tables
 - [ ] Export iasWorld upload files for the condo model and upload them to OneDrive
 - [ ] Upload performance report for the final condo model to OneDrive
 - [ ] Send condo model email with the subject line `$YEAR Initial Model Values (Condos)`